antor44/livestream_video/README.md

 #
 # To Do List

-- Advanced GUI
-- Fix video desynchronization issue
+- Support for multi-instance and multi-user execution
 - Silence detection for sound segmentation
-- Support for multi-instance and multi-user execution
+...
 - Standalone application
 - GPU acceleration support
 - Cross-platform compatibility